1929 New York City mayoral election: Results

-Walker won with a plurality of 497,165 votes, which had been the largest ever recorded for a mayoral candidate up to that time, and won the absolute majority of votes in all five boroughs.
+Walker won with a plurality of 497,165 votes, which had been the largest ever recorded for a mayoral candidate up to that time.
+This record would stand for more than five years, being surpassed when the 1935 Chicago mayoral election was won by a plurality of 631,579.

+Walker won the absolute majority of votes in all five boroughs.
 The results were part of a larger Democratic landslide in which Democrats won the position of President of the Board of Aldermen, Comptroller, all positions in Brooklyn, and all Borough Presidencies except Queens, and gained 2 seats in the Assembly and 3 in the Board of Aldermen from Republicans.
 Thomas's results were the highest recorded by the Socialist party to that date.

 Aftermath

 Despite his success, Walker would be embroiled in scandal in 1932 and forced to resign.